mathiasarmstrong/jsonresume-theme-catalyst/README.md

 The app folder holds all of your assets.
 The file system should be straightforward to follow.
 All views will be under the `/views`  folder.
 Most importantantly, this folder which contains `resume.hbs`, which is the main Handlebars template that will be used and sent to the theme server to render your resume.
 The  `/styles` folder contains all of your SASS stylesheets.

 #### /gulp
 The gulp folder holds all the modularized gulp tasks/configs.
 Anything gulp related should go here.
-Please reference `gulpfile.js` as the source of truth.
+Please reference `gulpfile.xs` as the source of truth.

 #### index.ts
 This is the file that will return the HTML to the theme server and run against the resume-cli.
 Not much change here from the jsonresume-theme-boilerplate except that it has been modified to accomodate this file system.